bparkis/0adbuildoptimizer/README.md

  * If you tell a worker to farm at a point, they will first walk there, then see if there is a cc or farmstead there, and if not, they will build a farmstead.
 Then they will see if there are enough fields for them to take a spot, and if not, they will build them.

 If something funny happens where the regular printout isn't giving you enough information, you may wish to inspect the Python state of the simulation.
 For this you need to know Python.
-You can then use the "debugend" command to cause the simulator to throw an exception when it finishes.
+You can then use the "debugEnd()" command to cause the simulator to throw an exception when it finishes.
 Then run python3 -m pdb boom.py builds/mybuild.txt , wait for the exception to trigger when the run finishes, and inspect the variables with pdb.

 ### Todos